-Smartproxy’s datacenter proxy service is rather basic, but at the same time includes some unusual features.
+Smartproxy started offering datacenter proxies in the second half of 2019.
+The service is basic, but at the same time includes some unusual features.

-The datacenter proxy network covers 40,000 IP addresses in the US.
+The datacenter proxy network covers 40,000 IP addresses, all in the US.
 The proxies are shared, so they’ll have several users at the same time.
-Such an arrangement is not ideal, but it lets Smartproxy keep the price low.
+Such an arrangement is not ideal, but it lets Smartproxy keep the prices low.

-A curious thing about Smartproxy’s shared proxies is that by buying any plan, you get the whole IP pool at your disposal.
+A curious thing about Smartproxy’s datacenter proxies is that by buying any plan, you get the whole IP pool at your disposal.
 Unlike other providers, the company charges by used traffic.
-You can also rotate these addresses – another unconventional feature with datacenter proxies: the options are anywhere from each request to every 30 minutes.
+You can rotate these addresses – another unconventional feature for datacenter IPs; the options range from each request to every 30 minutes.

 I’d be lying if I said that pricing did not contribute to Smartproxy’s success – it did and still does.

-Smartproxy’s residential proxy business model is traffic-based, meaning you’ll have access to the same number of IPs no matter the plan.
+Smartproxy’s proxy business model is traffic-based, so you’ll have access to the same number of IPs no matter the plan.
 Going over the limit will cost you a set amount for each additional GB.

 Note that the subscription is auto-renewing, so you’ll have to disable it manually if you decide to stop using the service.